NguyenLeVo/Projects/README.md

 - A speller checker program.
 - An image processing program with grayscale, sepia, blur, reflect, and edge detection.

-### In the Python folder contains programs I have created.
+### In the Python folder contains programs I have created:
+- To be added

 This is to be constantly updated.